osg-htc/user-school-2022/docs/materials/containers/part1-ex2-running.md

 Run the job and verify the output.

+## Challenges

-You an also try running the job without the `+SingularityImage` line and see what happens.
+ 1. You an also try running the job without the `+SingularityImage` line and see what happens.
+ 1. Move the image to `/public/USERNAME/...` and use Stash to get the image to the job.
+The submit file should look something like `+SingularityImage = "stash:///osgconnect/public/USERNAME/...`